MiaYan0116/Trail-finder-project/README.md

 ## Team Members and contributions
 ### （Mia）Jiaxin Yan
 #### Laid the foundation by providing the framework and building stack navigation for the app.
-#### Made the components for user to log in, sign out, and editing profile, and contributed to CRU operations of user collection.
+#### Made the components for users to log in, sign out, and edit profiles, and contributed to CRU operations of user collection.
-#### Built the HomeScreen from functionality of generating top 5 trails to UI.
+#### Built the HomeScreen from the functionality of generating top 5 trails to UI.
-#### Built the SearchScreen from functionality of different search filter buttons to UI.
+#### Built the SearchScreen from the functionality of different search filter buttons to UI.
-#### Improved the style design of the entire system (background pictures, fonts and colors, etc.).
+#### Improved the style design of the entire system (background pictures, fonts, and colors, etc.).
+#### Improved profile screen and used camera to update user avatars.
+#### Improved the style design of the search result screen and wishlist screen.

 ### （Grace）Ya Xiao
 #### Built the WishListScreen from functionality to UI.
+#### Finished CRD operations of items in wishlist.
 #### Incorporated the functionality of interactive map(with multiple markers) and static map to the WishListScreen.
-#### Amended the initial state of like button and added the wishitems field of user collection.
+#### Contributed to fetching all trial images from Bing image search API.
+#### Contributed to storing the date selected by the user and enables sending notifications.

-## Features and Progess (screenshots)
+## Features and Progress (screenshots)
 * Homepage Screen
-#### Display of top 5 trails in Greater Vancouver Area and the tailor trail component.
+#### Display of top 5 trails in the Greater Vancouver Area and the tailor trail component.
 #### Detailed view: Users can click on any trail image to dive deeper into its details.
 ![HomeScreen](homepage.png)